DSPACE (company): Hardware-in-the-Loop (HIL)-Simulation

-In HIL simulation, a simulator mimics the environment in which an ECU will function: a car, an airplane, a robot, etc. First the ECU's inputs and outputs are connected to the simulator's inputs and outputs.
-In the next step, the simulator executes a real-time model of the ECU's working environment, which can consist of Automotive Simulation Models (ASMs) from dSPACE or of models from other vendors.
-This method provides a way to test new functions reproducibly in a safe environment, before a prototype of the product has even been produced.
+In HIL simulation, a simulator mimics the environment in which an ECU operates, such as a car, an airplane, a robot, etc. First, the ECU inputs and outputs are connected to the simulator's inputs and outputs.
+In the next step, the simulator executes a real-time model of the ECU's working environment, which can consist of dSPACE Automotive Simulation Models (ASM) or of models from other vendors.
+This method provides a way to test new functions reproducibly in a safe environment before a prototype of the product has been produced.
 As with rapid control prototyping, Simulink models are the foundation.

-The advantage of HIL simulation in comparison with ECU tests in real prototype vehicles is that the tests on the control unit can be performed already during the development process.
-Errors are detected and eliminated very early and cost-efficiently.
+An advantage of HIL simulation compared to ECU tests in real prototype vehicles is that tests on the control unit can be performed already during the development process.
+This enables testing at an early stage of the development process, before physical prototypes of the system are available.

 Calibration / parameterization

-Optimizing the control functions so that they fit specific applications is an integral part of ECU and controller development.
-To achieve this, the parameters of the ECUs are adjusted during ECU calibration. dSPACE offers software and hardware for this task.
+Optimizing control functions so that they fit specific applications is an integral part of ECU and controller development.
+To achieve this, the parameters of the ECUs are adjusted during ECU calibration. dSPACE offers software and hardware for this purpose.

+Data-driven development

+Data-driven development is a software engineering approach in which the development, training, and validation of system functions are primarily guided by data rather than solely by predefined algorithms or specifications.
+In the context of advanced driver-assistance systems (ADAS) and automated driving, large volumes of sensor and vehicle data, acquired from real-world operation or generated synthetically, are used to model and refine system behavior. dSPACE provides tools that support the use, processing, and validation of such data in development workflows.

+The process typically follows an iterative cycle in which data are collected, curated, and used for model training; the resulting system is subsequently tested and validated, for example, in simulation or replay environments.
+Scenarios identified during testing, particularly rare or safety-critical cases, are fed back into the data pool.
+This continuous feedback loop supports systematic performance improvement and increases coverage of relevant operating conditions.

+Artificial intelligence (AI)

+Artificial intelligence methods are used in the development of technical systems, for example, in perception and decision-making functions. dSPACE develops tools that support the integration, testing, and validation of AI-based components in development workflows.